Sunan-zhao/LESnets/README.md

 ## Citation

-If you use this data or code for academic research, you are encouraged to cite the following paper:
+If you use our models, data or code for academic research, you are encouraged to cite the following paper:

 ```
 @article{zhao2024lesnets,